English travellers can now visit these 60 countries

 After months of lockdown, we’ve just about got our heads around leaving our flats.
 We can’t quite believe that holidays in the UK are officially back on the agenda, and now even trips abroad are a reality again.
 On July 10, the government removed travel restrictions on a sizeable list of countries, for travellers who live in England, and it currently includes around 60 destinations.

 The list is changing all the time, with new countries being added and others being taken off with little notice.
-Spain, Belgium, Bahamas, France, Aruba, Malta, Monaco, the Netherlands, the Turks and Caicos Islands, Croatia, Austria, Trinidad and Tobago, Switzerland, Jamaica, the Czech Republic, mainland Portugal, Hungary, French Polynesia and Réunion were all recently removed, due to rising cases in those destinations.
+Spain, Belgium, Bahamas, France, Aruba, Malta, Monaco, the Netherlands, the Turks and Caicos Islands, Croatia, Austria, Trinidad and Tobago, Switzerland, Jamaica, the Czech Republic, mainland Portugal, Hungary, French Polynesia, Réunion, Denmark, Iceland, Slovakia and Curaçao were all recently removed, due to rising cases in those destinations.

-Since September 24, travellers returning from Denmark, Iceland, Slovakia and Curaçao have had to self-isolate.
-As of October 3, those coming back from Poland, Turkey and Bonaire, St Eustatius and Saba will be required to quarantine too.
-By contrast, from October 10, those returning from the Greek islands of Lesvos, Tinos, Serifos, Santorini and Zakynthos will no longer have to
+Since October 3, travellers returning from Poland, Turkey and Bonaire, St Eustatius and Saba have had to self-isolate.
+As of October 18, those coming back from Italy, Vatican City and San Marino will be required to quarantine too.
+By contrast, from the same date, those returning from the Greek island of Crete will no longer have to.

 Instead of the previous two-way ‘air bridge’ agreement, whereby other countries would remove restrictions on UK visitors arriving in exchange for access for their citizens to the UK, the new ‘travel corridor’ approach will only remove the mandatory 14-day self-isolation period on return to the UK – and only for English residents.
 The rules vary in Scotland, Wales and Northern Ireland.
 All arrivals will also need to provide contact details on arriving home via air, rail or sea.